CiscoDevNet/terraform-provider-ciscomcd/docs/resources/profile_urlfilter.md

 }
 ```

 Please check the Cisco Multicloud Defense UI (Policies -> Profiles -> URL Filtering) to obtain a list of predefined Talos Categories.
 A full list of Talos catogories is available at [Talos Intelligence Categories](https://www.talosintelligence.com/categories).
-A Talos URL loopup tool is available at [Talos Intelligence Search](https://www.talosintelligence.com/reputation_center).
+A Talos URL lookup tool is available at [Talos Intelligence Search](https://www.talosintelligence.com/reputation_center).

 ## Attribute Reference
 * `id` - ID of the URL Filter Profile resource that can be referenced in other resources (e.g., *ciscomcd_policy_rules*)